rypillay/devops-skills-test/README.md

 **``1.
 Source control the Dockerfile with git/Github (or any VCS/SCM tool).``**

 **``2.
 Gating needs to be implemented during all stages of build/release (CI/CD).
-Any changes made to the test/QA branch needs to be approved via pull request (PR) and code review of the changes.
-(GitHub Actions, Azure DevOps or any CI/CD, Build/Release pipeline tools)``**
+Any changes made to the 'main' branch needs to be approved via pull request (PR) and code review of the changes.
+(GitHub Actions, Azure DevOps or any CI/CD, Build/Release pipeline tools).
+Automation can be performed throughout the pipeline but manual appoval is required to deploy/release to live/production environment.``**

 **``3.
 Automated tests using CST (Container Structure Tests) before deploy/release (this is a Google build automation tool)``**